Ultimate guide to the south of France (2025)

 The palace overlooks the harbour, where you can watch the luxury yachts bobbing in the Mediterranean and think about how many billions of dollars you’re currently looking at!

-So, where are you heading?
+So, where are you travelling to?

 It’s packed with charm, variety, and just enough chaos to keep things interesting – and now you’ve got everything you need to explore it like a pro (or at least like someone who won’t fall into every tourist trap).